MoYiha/Wild_KSU/docs/README.md

 This documentation covers installation procedures, usage guidelines, and technical details that apply to Wild KSU as well.

+**Quick Installation:**
+Make sure to use our curl command for the latest Wild KSU installation script.

 ---

 ## 🙏 Acknowledgments